thiagodp/di/README.md

 	}
 }

-// Automatically creates A and B, and inject them in C
+// Automatically creates "A" and "B", and inject them in "C"
 $c = DI::create( 'C' );
 ```